cvisco/eslint-plugin-requirejs/README.md

 ### Installing Older Versions

-Please note: this plugin requires ESLint **version 2.x or greater**.
-If you need to use it with an older version of ESLint, you may install a specific, previous version of the plugin:
+Please note: this plugin requires **Node 4.x or greater** and ESLint **version 3.x or greater**.
+If you need to use it with an older version of Node or ESLint, you may install a specific, previous version of the plugin:

     $ npm install --save-dev eslint-plugin-requirejs@0.10.0